Average Reading Speed

-Reading too slowly impairs our comprehension as it is hard to hold a complete thought in place.
-When you read slowly, the action of reading is inefficient and makes it difficult to focus on and attend to what you read.
+Reading too slowly impairs our comprehension.
+When you read too slow, it is hard to hold a complete thought in place.
+The action of reading slowly is inefficient.
+Reading slowly makes it difficult to understand what you read.

-Reading too quickly and speed reading can lead to poor comprehension as supporting details are often lost.
+Reading too quickly and speed reading can also lead to poor comprehension.
+When you read too fast, supporting details are often lost.
 People sometimes skim while reading and miss important parts.
 This makes me think of the story of Goldilocks and the Three Bears.
 This chair is too big, this one is too small, ah, this one is just right.